yousefelmedany/yousefelmedany/README.md

 <div>

 <p style=" font-size: 15px;" >
     A Passionale Learner ✨.
-I am pursuing a degree in Computer Engineering from Faculty of Engineering, Alexandria University 👨🏻‍💻 .
-I have Worked Previously on a bunch of Projects using different Technologies and languages Tools.
-I am looking forward to improving my skills day by day by working and joining different projects and activities.
+I am pursuing a degree in computer engineering from the Faculty of Engineering, Alexandria University 👨🏻‍💻.
+I have previously worked on a bunch of projects using different technological and languages tools.
+I am looking forward to improving my skills day by day by working on and joining different projects and activities.
-    Here you can take a look on my previous Work 👀:
+    Here you can take a look at my previous work 👀:
 <br>
 <br>
 &diams; Dots and Boxes Game (Developed in C) ---->